 The gimbal includes a GoPro mount that allows the system to be used with a variety of different mount systems, from chest and helmets to bikes.
 In handheld mode, the handle uses a joystick for additional control over the footage.

 The design also allows the gimbal to be easily tucked inside a jacket pocket or a purse — the entire set, with the battery removed, takes up about as much space as a soda can.
-The gimbal weighs about 10.5 ounces while the detachable handle adds another 3.5 ounces.
+The gimbal weighs about 10.5 ounces, while the detachable handle adds another 3.5 ounces.

 “Today, it’s all about the smartphone.
-People have their smartphone all the time, everywhere, so you should be able to have the gimbal all the time, too,” said Didrik Dimmen, FlowMotion’s CMO and a BMX athlete formerly sponsored by GoPro.
+People have their smartphone all the time, everywhere, so you should be able to have the gimbal all the time, too,” said Didrik Dimmen, FlowMotion’s chief marketing officer and a BMX athlete formerly sponsored by GoPro.
 “We wanted to open as much possibility as possible to work in a variety of applications, so people have the freedom to work wherever to create cinematic images.”

 Dimmen says that FlowMotion is also aiming to tackle a more recent problem — a smartphone’s optical image stabilization system actually working against the gimbal and creating shaky footage even while the camera is not moving.
-The One, the company says, has been designed to work even with smartphones with a built-in stabilization system, like the iPhone 7.
+The One, the company says, has been designed to also work with smartphones with a built-in stabilization system, like the iPhone 7.
 With stabilization first coming into play on the iPhone 6, the issue is a more recent one — and one that FlowMotion wanted to tackle, Dimmen said.

 The startup company has locations in California and Norway and — prior to the launch of the Kickstarter— had already secured $370,000 in funding.

 The iPhone- and Android-compatible FlowMotion One lists for a $199 pre-order on Kickstarter.